 (No ratings)

-Dr. Craig Andrew Peters, MD is an allergist in Prosper, TX specializing in allergy and pediatric urology.
-He graduated from Johns Hopkins University School of Medicine in 1981 and has 44 years of experience.
-Dr. Craig Andrew Peters, MD is affiliated with Texas Health Resources, Children's Health and UT Southwestern Medical Center.
+Dr. Craig Andrew Peters, MD is a pediatric urologist in Dallas, TX specializing in pediatric urology.
+He graduated from Johns Hopkins University School of Medicine in 1981 and has 45 years of experience.
+Dr. Craig Andrew Peters, MD is affiliated with Texas Health Resources and UT Southwestern Medical Center.

 Urinary Tract Infection (UTI)